 Endocrine disruptors such as phthalates, parabens, and BPAs are common inclusions in personal care products and plastics.
 Exposure to these substances can disrupt the production and function of multiple hormones, including testosterone.
 Avoiding these and other hormone-inhibiting substance can notably improve testosterone values.
 Men who want to support their testosterone levels should take stock of the products they use and focus on using natural alternatives.

-Regarding hormone production stress is an exceptionally influential factor.
+Regarding hormone production, stress is an exceptionally influential factor.
 In men, the adrenals are a key producer of testosterone.
 However, they are also responsible for producing the stress hormone cortisol.
-When we become stressed, physically or mentally, the adrenals release cortisol to start the stress response.
+When we become stressed, physically, or mentally, the adrenals release cortisol to start the stress response.
 When sustained for a short time, this is entirely healthy.
 However, if the stress response is maintained for an extended period, the adrenals will continue to produce cortisol to the point of exhaustion, making them incapable of producing essential hormones like testosterone.

 Besides exhausting the adrenals, chronic stress also increases the production of aromatase and 5-alpha-reductase.
-These two enzymes break down testosterone into other components which can further contribute to deficiency.
+These two enzymes break down testosterone into other components which can further contribute to a deficiency.
 Men wanting to restore their testosterone values should consider implementing stress-reducing strategies.

-Vitamins A, E, D and the minerals zinc, magnesium and selenium are very important for testosterone production.
+Vitamins A, E, D and the minerals zinc, magnesium, and selenium are very important for testosterone production.
 Unfortunately, modern western diets are often devoid of these important micronutrients.
 Men wanting to boost their testosterone should work with a qualified physician to create a diet or supplement plan to ensure they are getting the nutrients they need to maintain appropriate testosterone values.

 Testosterone is one of the most important factors of male health.
 This is because testosterone has significant influence over the occurrence of cardiovascular disease.
 Sadly, many men are low or dangerously deficient in testosterone, making them at risk for cardiovascular issues.
 Fortunately, by taking proactive action and making appropriate lifestyle changes, men can increase their testosterone values and limit their risk of heart disease.